stackbit-projects/spectacular-mint-ebef9/src/pages/index.md

   - section_id: hero
     type: section_hero
     title: I help brands connect with their audiences in a fun and creative way.
-    content: Need assistance on crafting brand messages and the communication methods?
+    content: Craft brand stories with precise strategic execution of design.
     actions:
       - label: Let's keep in touch!
         url: /contact